Permission is granted to freely use the following photographs for promotional or press purposes so long as they are credited to Nathan Lilly.

 bios of varying length

-Lawrence M. Schoen holds a Ph.D. in cognitive psychology and psycholinguistics, is a world authority on the Klingon language, operates the small press Paper Golem, and writes science fiction about the Amazing Conroy and Reggie, a space-faring stage hypnotist and his animal companion that can eat anything and farts oxygen.
+Lawrence M. Schoen holds a Ph.D. in cognitive psychology and psycholinguistics, is a world authority on the Klingon language, operates the small press Paper Golem, is a certified hypnotherapist who specializes in authors’ issues, and writes science fiction and fantasy about life, death, and the continua between the two.

 Lawrence M. Schoen holds a Ph.D. in cognitive psychology and psycholinguistics.